-The Encoder layer of the TIGT is based on the three components: A Dual-path message passing layer: A global attention layer: And a graph information layer.
-For the input to the Encoder layer, the transformed input feature $X^{l-1}$, along with $A$, $A_c$, and $E^{l-1}$ is utilized, where $l$ is the encoder layer number in TIGT.
+The Encoder layer of the TIGT is based on three components: A Dual-path message passing layer, a global attention layer, and a graph information layer.
+For the input to the Encoder layer, we utilize the transformed input feature $X^{l-1}$ along with $A$, $A_c$, and $E^{l-1}$, where $l$ is encoder layer number in TIGT.

-\textbf{Dual-path MPNNs} \; \; Hidden representations $X^{l-1}$, sourced from the preceding layer, paired with the adjacency matrix and clique adjacency matrix, are processed through a dual-path message passing layer as follows:
+\textbf{Dual-path MPNNs} \; \; Hidden representations $X^{l-1}$, sourced from the preceding layer, are paired with the adjacency matrix and clique adjacency matrix.
+The paired inputs are then processed through a dual-path message passing layer as follows:

-\textbf{Global attention layer} To capture global relationship of each node, we apply multi-head attention of vanilla Transformer as follows:
+\textbf{Global attention layer} To capture global relationship among nodes of the original graph, we apply the multi-head attention of the vanilla Transformer as follows:

 where $\text{MHA}$ is multi-head attention layer.
-Then we obtained representation vectors from local neighborhood, all nodes in graph and neighborhood in same cyclic subgraph.
-Combining these representations, we obtain the intermediate node representations given by:

-\textbf{Graph information layer} \; \;The pooled graph features, extracted from the Graph Information Layer, are seamlessly integrated.
+Then we obtain representation vectors from local neighborhoods, all nodes in graph, and neighborhoods of the same cyclic subgraph.
+Combining these representations, we obtain the intermediate node representations given by: ~ \textbf{Graph information layer} \; \; We propose a Graph Information Layer to integrate the pooled graph features with the output of the global attention layer.
 Inspired by the squeeze-and-excitation block~\citep{hu2019squeezeandexcitation}, this process adaptively recalibrates channel-wise graph features into each node feature as:

 where $\text{LIN}_1$ is linear layer for squeeze feature dimension and $\text{LIN}_2$ is linear layer for excitation feature dimension.
 Note that $N$ is reduction factor for squeezing feature.